Arizona Cardinals vs. Seattle Seahawks NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Seahawks stats and trends

-- In Seattle's 16 games this season, it has eight wins against the spread.

-- The Seahawks have yet to cover the spread this season when underdogs by 6 points or more.
+- The Seahawks have covered the spread once this season when underdogs by 5.5 points or more (in two chances).

-- Seattle's games this year have eclipsed the over/under six times in 16 opportunities (37.5%).

-- In games that Seattle piles up more than 322.9 yards, the team is 4-4 against the spread and 4-4 overall.
+- Seattle is 4-4 against the spread and 4-4 overall when the team totals over 322.9 yards.

-- This year the Seahawks have 11 turnovers, 14 fewer than the Cardinals have takeaways (25).
+- This season the Seahawks have 11 turnovers, 14 fewer than the Cardinals have takeaways (25).

 Home and road insights

-- At home this season, Arizona has two wins against the spread and is 3-4 overall.

-- At home, the Cardinals have one win ATS (1-2) as 6-point favorites or greater.
+- At home, the Cardinals have two wins ATS (2-2) as 5.5-point favorites or more.

-- In seven home games this year, Arizona has gone over the total three times.
+- Arizona has hit the over in three of seven home games this year.

-- In away games, Seattle is 3-5 overall and 4-4 against the spread.

-- The Seahawks are unbeaten ATS (1-0) away from home as 6-point underdogs or more.
+- On the road, the Seahawks are unbeaten ATS (1-0) as 5.5-point underdogs or more.

-- Seattle has hit the over twice in eight away games this season.
+- Seattle has gone over the total twice in eight road games this year.

 Powered by Data Skrive.